whiskyechobravo/kerkoapp/README.md

 * `KERKOAPP_CHILD_EXCLUDE_RE`: Regex to use to exclude children (e.g. notes, attachments) based on their tags.
 Any child that have a tag that matches this regular expression will be ignored.
-If empty, no children will be rejected unless `KERKOAPP_CHILD_INCLUDE_RE` is set and the tags of those children don't match it.
+If empty, no children will be rejected unless `KERKOAPP_CHILD_INCLUDE_RE` is set and the tags of those children do not match it.
 By default, any child having at least one tag that begins with an underscore ('_') is rejected.
 * `KERKOAPP_CHILD_INCLUDE_RE`: Regex to use to include children (e.g. notes, attachments) based on their tags.
 Any child which does not have a tag that